 What is the difference between designing a brochure and designing a DNA?And between designing an App and designing a communication plan?Designing a website and designing a business strategy?

 What is the difference between designing a brand and designing a life?

-Design Thinker, Strategist and Creative Director energized by business issues.
+Design thinker, creative strategist, creative director and author of the first design-thinking-book in Spanish.
 Design 3.0 and 4.0 evangelist.
 I'm an expert in context defining and applying Design Thinking principles and processes to communication.
 Also Investigating integrative thinking, randomness and co-creation on social media.